 - Valid Atlassian Jira account in order to generate API Token for Cloud

-- Configured and customized Jira Service Desk project
+- Configured and customized the Jira Service Desk project

 Service Desk project creation and configuration: